 Q: Is it necessary to hire a guide for an official temple tour?

 A: Hiring a guide is not necessary but can enhance your experience by providing historical context and detailed explanations of the temple’s significance.
-Many visitors find that guides enrich their understanding of the sites.

 Q: Are there any dress codes for visiting the temples?

 A: Yes, both Prambanan and Borobudur require modest dress.
-It’s recommended to wear clothing that covers your shoulders and knees.Â
+It’s recommended to wear clothing that covers your shoulders and knees.

 Q: How do I get from Yogyakarta to Borobudur and Prambanan?

 Yogyakarta is a city that seamlessly blends the ancient with the modern, offering a rich tapestry of experiences.
-Whether you’re exploring the majestic temples of Prambanan and Borobudur, soaking in the local culture at the Sultan’s Palace and Taman Sari, or indulging in a food tour of the city, Yogyakarta promises an unforgettable journey.
+Whether you’re exploring the majestic temples of Prambanan and Borobudur, soaking in the local culture at the Sultan’s Palace and Taman Sari, or indulging in a food tour of the city, Yogyakarta promises an unforgettable journey!